Edit Blog Post

 look closely.
 There are two armed guards.
 With machine guns.
 And a space for the armored car.

-On our 1st morning on the beautiful tropical beach we were sitting in the warm sun under a palm tree on the beach front restaurant digesting breakfast when one of the hotel security guards padded by on the sand.
+morning on the beautiful tropical beach we were sitting in the warm sun under a palm tree on the beach front restaurant digesting breakfast when one of the hotel security guards padded by on the sand.
 He smiled and said good morning and then slung the strap of his pump-action shotgun into a more comfortable position.

 Yeah, he was carrying a pump action shotgun of the type I usually associate with zombie movies.
 From then on I realised there were a lot of guns in the Philippines.

 The land around our hotel was semi-rural and apparently perfectly safe for a wander around...but the gate was guarded by an armed man.
 Then we went into the local town by tricycle (basically a motorbike and side car) and saw the security around the banks.
 We were having trouble finding a bank that worked so we worked our way down the street.
 The 1st ATM was flanked by uniformed blokes carrying handguns...the next had several guys carrying shotguns...and the next had about 6 blokes hanging around very casually with machine guns leaning on their armoured car.
-I noticed they were also carrying loads of bullets, as if
+I noticed they were also carrying loads of bullets, as if they were expecting a

 Road to the beach.